-Does baby led weaning work and is it right for your child?
+What is baby led weaning?
+Does it work and is it right for your child?

 I wanted to write this post as baby led weaning is something we did ourselves with our little one.